smithy-lang/smithy/2.0/_sources/spec/selectors.rst.txt

     * - operation
       - output
-      - The output structure of the operation (if present).
+      - The output structure of an operation.

         .. note::